skoolkid/skoolkit/sphinx/source/skool-macros.rst

 * ``name`` is the snapshot name (defaults to an empty string)

-The snapshot name may consist of the characters '$', '#', the digits 0-9, and the letters A-Z and a-z; it must not start with a capital letter.
+The snapshot name must be limited to the characters '$', '#', 0-9, A-Z and a-z;
+it must not start with a capital letter.

 For example::